jjchurch03/RoboboatTest/Ad-Hoc-Config/README.md

 From here run `sudo iw dev wlo1 scan` if you do it right here is what you should get out:
 ![Failure?](https://github.com/DarkAngelRed/RoboBoat_Cyber_Minority/blob/main/Ad-Hoc-Config/it_is_down.png)

 Why is this?
 Well this is due to the fact that **when you make changes to your interfaces you should always put them in a down state**.
-To do this run the command `sudo ip link set wlo1 down`
+To do this run the command `sudo ip link set wlo1 down`.
+When the interface switched modes it automatically goes into a down state.

+To fix this run the command `sudo ip link set wlo1 up`